Yes, Los Angeles County has close to 10 million people and is far better known for Hollywood, the Lakers and its care-free, beach-loving culture.

 Note that during the hotter months, the power boaters tend to take over and fishing generally takes a back seat.

-It’s easy to reach about 30 miles east of Los Angeles.
+Also commonly known as Puddingstone Lake, it’s easy to reach about 30 miles east of Los Angeles.

 This lake is a popular outdoor recreation spot in the mountains of northern Los Angeles County.